 On a day-to-day basis when managing many processes in an organisation, you probably have to make various decisions.
 With every decision you make comes risk.

-It is the same in organising workplaces.
-We are faced with a choice: buy new security, re-plan processes, re-organise workplaces.
+It is similar in the organisation of workplaces.
+We are faced with a choice: buy new safety devices, re-plan processes, reorganise workstations.
 These actions can have a real impact on the level of occupational risk.
 When preparing a risk assessment, we pay attention to the analysis of the current state (characteristics of the threat, its consequences and the degree of risk), and then we move on to corrective actions.

 Risk assessment is not only a legal requirement, but also a tool to analyse the safety of the workplace.

 As jobs or processes change, the assessment should be kept up to date.

 THE REQUIREMENT TO CARRY OUT AN OCCUPATIONAL RISK ASSESSMENT COMES FROM THE LABOUR CODE: